mato073/Sutom/README.md

 ## Code Examples

 The custom hook useGameLoop is the core of the game and manages the game's logic.
+The functions of the hook

 <details>
 <summary>Click to expand</summary>